Challenger Maguire outraises Ryan for District 4 in Denton City Council race

 Computational biologist Brian Beck has raised $3,026, with donations ranging from $25 to no more than $300.
 Two of those, for $100 and $50, are from outside Denton.

-And the other candidate for District 2, Daniel Clanton, reported no contributions from between Jan.
-1 and March 22.
-An IT professional, he reported $176 in expenditures for supplies.
+And the other candidate for District 2, Daniel Clanton, reported no contributions during Jan.
+1-March 22.
+An information technology professional, he reported $176 in expenditures for supplies.

 District 1